UGAWG/ugawg.github.io/index.md

 ---

 # UGAWG
-The Unstructured Grid Adaptation Working Group (UGAWG) is composed of researchers
+The Unstructured Grid Adaptation Working Group (UGAWG) is composed of researchers that develop tools to modify unstructured grids to conform to a metric (anisotropic size request).
+The modeling of turbulent flow with Computational Fluid Dynamics (CFD) and solution-adapted grids is a target application working group researchers.

 # References
 - Unstructured Grid Adaptation and Solver Technology for Turbulent Flows *To appear AIAA SciTech 2016*